xpepper/red-green-refactor/README.md

 cargo new bowling_kata
 cd bowling_kata

+## Make sure to add the kata rules in the kata project, for example by adding a docs/kata-rules.md file

 # From the red-green-refactor repo (adjust path if needed)
 ../red-green-refactor/target/release/red-green-refactor --project . --config ../red-green-refactor/red-green-refactor.yaml
 # Or continuous mode